 Projects’ digital and export components should be the main criteria for support — Alexander Shokhin, President, Russian Union of Industrialists and Entrepreneurs (RSPP).

 I see a tremendous potential in innovation and digitalization.
 Digitalization of agriculture, especially in Russia, and Internet technologies in the agro-industrial sector is precisely the foundation for the fourth industrial revolution — Nenad Popovic, Minister for Innovation and Technological Development of the Republic of Serbia.

 You know that the State Duma considers the Central Bank’s bill on alternative ways of investment attraction.
-Naturally, being a party that is represented in all regional parliaments, in all our territories, jointly with local enterprises we plan to stress-test these bills — Andrey Turchak, Deputy Speaker of the Federation Council of the Federal Assembly of the Russian Federation.
+Naturally, being a party that is represented in all regional parliaments, in all our territories, jointly with local enterprises we plan to stress-test these bills — Andrey Turchak, Deputy Chairman of the Federation Council of the Federal Assembly of the Russian Federation.

-One more issue raised by the regions is the possibility of maintaining the value added tax in the range of 1-2% in the regions, so that they would have an additional motivation to cooperate with the industry and support regional production — Andrey Turchak, Deputy Speaker of the Federation Council of the Federal Assembly of the Russian Federation.
+One more issue raised by the regions is the possibility of maintaining the value added tax in the range of 1-2% in the regions, so that they would have an additional motivation to cooperate with the industry and support regional production — Andrey Turchak, Deputy Chairman of the Federation Council of the Federal Assembly of the Russian Federation.

 We propose to let go of the immediate fiscal goal in partnership with the business.
 We say that the money earned in this project could and should go into transport, energy and social infrastructure.
 Draft of the relevant resolution of the Government of the Russian Federation has already been submitted — Andrei Ivanov, Deputy Finance Minister of the Russian Federation.